 • Select Apply to all groups

-Note: When you enable and when you set the scale value, the screen might freeze for a few minutes as it recomputes.
+Note: When enabling drizzle and setting the scale value, the screen might freeze for a few minutes as it recomputes.

 Pipeline